Docstore

 Queries

 DocStore’s get action retrieves a single document by its primary key.
-However, when you need to retrieve or manipulate multiple documents that match a condition, you can use queries.
+However, when you need to retrieve multiple documents that match a condition, you can use queries.

 DocStore can also optimize queries automatically.
 Based on your filter conditions, it attempts to determine whether a global secondary index (GSI) or a local secondary index (LSI) can be used to execute the query more efficiently.
 This helps reduce latency and improves performance.